Q: Where is the Learning Resource Center located? Where is the Writing Center?

 - Cancel three times within 24 hours of your appointment

 You may not be permitted to sign up ahead of time any longer.
 If you need writing help, you will have to attempt to drop-in.

 Is there a limit on how much tutoring I can get?

-For math, physics, structures, or drawing, no. For software tutoring, you are limited to 8 hours per semester per software program.
-For writing, you are only limited by how busy we are.
+You are only limited by how busy we are.
 Our schedule fills up quickly, and we may limit your appointments only to be fair to other students, so they have a chance to meet with us as well.
 We reserve the right to limit sign-ups to one session per class or project a week.
 However, you are welcome to try and drop-in for extra help.
 If there are open times, you are welcome to use them.
 When the schedule is full, a waiting list for slots is kept.
 Students are contacted if times come available.
-Any appeals of the above should go to the Coordinator of the Learning Resource Center.
+If you have questions, please ask.

 What happens in a tutoring session?
 What should I do to prepare?